itsdavehimself/disc-golf-scorecard-app/README.md

 ## Demo

 If you'd like to explore the app, you can do so by visiting this link here.

+Feel free to create your own account by using an email and password, or you can use the sample account credentials:

+username: Mateo
+password: Password123!

 ## Screenshots